 However, it is important that cardboard packaging doesn’t have a plastic coating.
 It is also important to ensure cardboard packing is from FSC (or similar) certified sources to make sure ancient and precious forests weren’t logged for our post boxes.

-Newer sustainable packaging alternatives
+Newer alternatives for packaging

 It doesn’t stop there.
 Innovative companies such as Notpla are creating packaging solutions from seaweed.
 They’re completely biodegradable and flexible enough to even be used for ketchup sachets.